We fish within a couple miles of shore. We target rockcod (pacific snapper), lingcod and dungeness crab.

 Our crab gear is already out in the ocean fishing for you.
 When we set out for the day we stop by the crab gear (we refer to as our crab farm) and pull the pots one by one with a hydraulic winch called a crab block.
 Once the pot is on the boat we empty out the crab, replace the old bait with new and send it back down on the same spot to be pulled again another day.
 After we get our crab catch we run over to our fishing grounds for rockcod (pacific snapper) and lingcod.

 When we get done fishing and back at the dock your deckhand will filet or gut-and-gill (whole fish) your catch.
 We put the live crabs in your cooler.
-Make sure you bring a big enough container to accomodate all your crab.
+Make sure you bring a big enough container to accommodate all your crab.
 A five-gallon bucket will usually hold about eight to ten crabs.
 Depending on how you care for your crab, they can stay alive until the next day.
 They should be cooked then the unused crab frozen just like the crab you see in the seafood display at the grocery store.